IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_glb_monitor.rst

     The expected HTTP response code or code range of the health check.
 This parameter is only valid for HTTP and HTTPS

-  port (False, int, None)
-    Port number to connect to for the health check

-  timeout (False, int, 5)
-    The timeout (in seconds) before marking the health check as failed

-  method (False, str, None)
-    The method to use for the health check

-  name (True, str, None)
-    (Required for new resource) The unique identifier of a service instance.

   type (False, str, HTTP)
     The protocol to use for the health check